lemlac/mulem/docs/reference.md

 a . + b . * c . - d . / e . % f . band g    -- These statements are equivalent.
 ```

 This allows you to use *expression splitting* to split an expression into multiple lines.
+The following is the same as the above example:

 ```
-a           -- Add newlines before each period.
+a
 . + b
 . * c
 . - d